finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 npm run compile
 ```

-With this scripts, **webpack** will automatically take our script at `src/index.js` as the entry point, and it will generate `dist/main.js` as the output code.
+With this script, **webpack** will automatically take our script at `src/index.js` as the entry point, and it will generate `dist/main.js` as the output code.
 Awesome right?

-But, we want more than this, for example, we want to use development server to live reload so we can get instant feedback on the browser while update our code, use the latest JS syntax, use CSS or CSS Pre-Processor like SASS, automatically add vendor prefix for our CSS, and optimize our code for production.
+But, we want more than this, for example, we want to use a development server to live reload so we can get instant feedback on the browser while update our code, use the latest JS syntax, use CSS or CSS Pre-Processor like SASS, automatically add vendor prefix for our CSS, and optimize our code for production.
 But how?

-That's where **webpack configuration** come in handy!
-Let's use it in our project to setup development server and then setup our project to use the latest JS features (ES6 and beyond).
+That's where **webpack configuration** comes in handy!
+Let's use it in our project to setup a development server and then setup our project to use the latest JS features (ES6 and beyond).

 ## ES6 and Beyond

 To use the latest JS features today, we're gonna need [Babel](https://babeljs.io/).
-But, what is **Babel**? **Babel** is a tool that help us to **compile** our code (newest JS features) into a backwards compatible version of JS so that older browser can understand. **Babel** not only compile our code, but it will also **Polyfill** features that are missing in older browser using **core-js** library.
+But, what is **Babel**? **Babel** is a tool that helps us to **compile** our code (newest JS features) into a backwards compatible version of JS so that older browser can understand. **Babel** not only compiles our code, but it will also **Polyfill** features that are missing in older browser using **core-js** library.

 Let's add **Babel** to our project: